- Are lessons private?

 3: Does MMS provide a motorcycle/scooter for use during the class?
 What is the damage policy?

 A: Our training motorcycles are available during your class at no extra charge.
-Our current fleet consists of a 2016 Kawasaki EX300 “Ninja,” a 1994 Honda Nighthawk 250 and a 2009 Kymco People 150 scooter.
-All are light, nimble, and super easy to learn on.
-The Nighthawk is low to the ground and is great for shorter learners who want to be on a motorcycle.
+Our current fleet consists of a 2020 Kawasaki Z400 and a 2009 Kymco People 150 scooter.
+They are light, nimble and super easy to learn on.
+The Z400 accommodates to about 5’2.5″ or a 28″ inseam.
+We are working on replacing the smaller bike for shorter riders hopefully sometime in spring 2020.

 Damage policy: “In consideration of Monkey Moto School not requesting an up-front damage security deposit I agree to pay for the replacement of any parts broken, damage done to the motorcycle or repairs needed as a result of my use.
 This includes towing fees, public transportation and taxicab costs required due to the motorcycle being out of commission but excludes repairs needed due to normal wear and tear of the motorcycle or scooter.”